Aerelle/truth-table-app/README.md

-This is a Python-based programme that will generate and display truth-tables for expressions in proposition logic that contain as many as 8 individual atomic sentences/propositions.
+This is a Python-based programme that will generate and display truth-tables for expressions in propositional logic that contain as many as 8 individual atomic sentences.

 It will also be able to confirm the main logical operator.
 Unfortunately it cannot identify the main logical operator in cases where the main logical operator is used elsewhere in the expression as I could not find a reliable way of distinguishing this.

 Stylistically, it takes after Anki in terms of font and UI.

-For usage pleasure ensure you have Python installed, and pip install sympy and PyQt5.
+For usage please ensure you have Python installed, and pip install sympy and PyQt5.